alexjzyang/fhxParse/DevLog.md

 - The `findBlocks` function now supports inner blocks and handles depth changes correctly.
 - The `writeCsv` function simplifies the process of writing CSV files from extracted data.
 - The `fhxReplacer` function can be extended with additional replacer terms as needed.

+## 01/10/2025

+### Summary of `FileIO.js`:

+The `FileIO.js` file contains utility functions for file operations, including:

+- `prepareFilePath(filepath, filename, replace)`: Prepares the directory and file path for writing.
+- `writeTxtFile(data, filepath, filename, replace)`: Writes data to a text file at the specified path.
+- `writeTxtFiles(files, filepath, replace)`: Writes multiple text files to the specified directory.
+- `writeTxtFileConcat(data, filepath, filename, replace)`: Writes a single text file with concatenated data.
+- `writeTxtFileWithPrefix(data, filepath, baseFilename)`: Writes multiple text files with an auto-increment prefix.

+### Summary of `obtainModuleParameters`:

+The `obtainModuleProperties` function in `main.js`:

+- Extracts the properties of a fhx block header.
+- Creates a CSV file with the extracted properties.

+### Tested logic with the `runner` function

+- Finds and processes blocks of type "MODULE_CLASS" where the module is within a specific category (Equipment Module Classes).